-The next effort was the Corkscrew Regional Ecosystem which the county provided $9 million dollars over 3 years from an additional .25 mil property tax.
-There was no referendum on this project which lasted from the early 1990s until 2001.
-Lee County purchased approximately 9,000 acres, most of which was sold to SFWMD to allow Lee County to continue purchasing property within the project.
+Another large effort was focused on the Corkscrew Regional Ecosystem Watershed in south Lee County.
+Approximately $9 million was collected from an additional .25 mil property tax from the early 1990s to 2001.
+Lee County purchased roughly 9,000 acres, most which was then sold to the South Florida Water Management District to allow Lee County to continue purchasing property within this project.